About the co-op program (formerly internship*)

 By gaining actual work experience at a variety of training sites, from general companies to government offices, NPOs, and educational institutions, students not only learn about the workings of companies and society, but also discover and solve problems at their training sites.
 This is an exploration-type program that gives students an opportunity to think about the path they want to take in the future, such as taking on challenges.

-*Due to the revision of the "Thoughts on Promoting Internships" as agreed by three ministries including the Ministry of Education, Culture, Sports, Science and Technology, the name of "Internship Subjects" will be changed to "Co-op Program" from 3.
+*In accordance with the revision of the "Principles for Promoting Internships" agreed upon by the Ministry of Education, Culture, Sports, Science and Technology and three other ministries, the name of "Internship Subjects" will be changed to "Co-op Programs" from the 3 academic year.

 1.Characteristics of our university's "co-op program"